 We get lots of enquiries from people that want to be the next Nike but want to undercut them as they think Nike is expensive, but also improve quality and performance.
 How is this possible?

 Lots of entrepreneurs want to launch their sportswear brand based on their budget or limiting their risk.
-We fully understand this and support lots of our start-ups with solutions to overcome these issues, however trying to launch a brand with a requirement to only product 50 pieces just isn’t going to work.
+We fully understand this and support lots of our start-ups with solutions to overcome these issues, however trying to launch a brand with a requirement to only produce 50 pieces just isn’t going to work.

 Chances are you want to use a factory that specialises in performance sportswear and has a great reputation.
-Ideally you would like them to be producing with established brands within the sector you want to launch in.
+Ideally, you would like them to be producing with established brands within the sector you want to launch in.
 These factories are almost impossible to find via search engines as many of them don’t need to advertise.
 They already have a great database of customers that place orders every season and they are not desperate for new business, especially working with start-ups who want to produce tiny volumes.

 We work with many of these top tier factories and place many of our start-ups production with them as we have a reputation of working with brands that have potential.
 We also place many brands at a time with them so overall our business is important to them.